Kantian and Neo-Kantian First Principles for Physical and Metaphysical Cognition

-It may be helpful to consider a mathematical analogy.
-In mathematics we refrain from attaching a certain property to a concept even though we know that this property holds for some particular instances of the concept.
+It may be helpful to consider, as an analogy, mathematics.
+In mathematics one refrains from attaching a certain property to a concept even when this property holds for some particular instances of the concept.
 Instead, we include in our concept only that which can determinately be affirmed of the concept in general.
 For instance, we say that matrix multiplication is non-commutative since it is not the case in general that for two matrices, $A$ and $B$, that $AB = BA$, even though, for some particular matrices, $AB$ does in fact equal $BA$.
 It is similar with Kant's conception of the thing in itself, not in the sense that we can attach spatiotemporal attributes to some but not all particular things in themselves (whatever that would mean), but in the sense that our concept of the thing in itself, for Kant, can only be composed of properties we are in a position to determinately affirm of it as such.
-But if our concept of the thing in itself as such is composed only of what we can determinately affirm of it, then spatiotemporal attributes---the conditions pertaining to our sensibility---certainly may not be attached to this concept.
+But if our concept of the thing in itself as such is composed only of what we can determinately affirm \emph{of it}, then spatiotemporal attributes---the conditions pertaining to our sensibility---certainly may not be attached to this concept.